xyproto/orbiton/README.md

 * `ctrl-b` - Toggle a bookmark for the current line, or if set: jump to a bookmark on a different line.
 * `ctrl-\` - Comment in or out a block of code.
 * `ctrl-r` - Render the current text as a PDF document.
-* `ctrl-~` - Toggle "ASCII draw mode".
-The keypress registers only in some terminal emulators.

 ## Updating PKGBUILD files